annikalogarta/personal-website/README.md

 # Personal Website

-This was made with Vite, React, and Tailwind CSS.
-Planning to add Three.js.
+This was made with Vite, React, Three.js, Framer Motion, and Tailwind CSS.